asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 Some of the fields `servers` object holds for each server object are:

 - `host`: The server host name.
 It may include the port.
-This field supports Server Variables.
 - `protocol`: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).
 - `protocolVersion`: The version of the protocol used for connection.
 - `pathname`: The path to a resource in the host.